Insper/UpCluster/content/building-cluster/infrastructure/Hardware-Infrastructure/BIOS.md

 # BIOS

 ## What's it?
- [BIOS](https://en.wikipedia.org/wiki/BIOS, "BIOS Description") in a simple way is what do tasks when the computer starts, BIOS can recognize the installed hardware, verify connected devices and inicialize an Operating System.
+ [BIOS](https://en.wikipedia.org/wiki/BIOS, "BIOS Description") BIOS is a firmware that initializes and configures hardware components of a computer system during the boot process.
+It also provides basic functions and services that the operating system and other software can use to interact with the hardware.
+Users can modify BIOS settings through a configuration interface.

 ## UpBoard Network Stack's problem

-Our UpBoard model has a not updated BIOS version, and updating is necessary for using the Network Stack function, which provides the cluster communication.
+To utilize the cluster communication feature, it is necessary to update the BIOS version of our UpBoard model, as the current version is not up to date.
+Updating the BIOS will enable the Network Stack function and ensure its proper functioning.

 ### Network Stack